 A high-energy, direct blow to a small surface area of the skull can cause a depressed skull fracture, where the bone is broken and displaced inward.
 Most depressed skull fractures occur near the frontal lobe or parietal lobe, where the bone is thinnest and the location of the skull is most prone to an attack.
 Depressed skull fractures are sometimes called ping-pong fractures, and doctors use the visual description of a dented ping-pong ball to describe a depressed skull fracture injury.
 About 11% of severe head injuries involve a depressed skull fracture.
 Depressed skull fractures are a type of comminuted skull fracture.

 Complications of Depressed Skull Fractures

 All head injuries come with the risk of traumatic brain injury and brain damage.
-When the skin and bone protecting the brain are broken in a depressed skull fracture, the brain is extremely susceptible to an infection.
+When the skin and bone protecting the brain are broken in a depressed skull fracture, the brain is extremely susceptible to infection.
 Immediate medical treatment is almost always necessary after a depressed skull fracture injury.
 Antibiotics and other drugs such as corticosteroids may be administered to reduce brain swelling and combat infection.
 Without medical treatment, the victim may not survive.

 Treatment of Depressed Skull Fractures

 Unlike linear skull fractures, which usually do not require surgery, depressed skull fractures often require surgery.
 If the broken bones in the skull cause pressure on the brain, surgery will likely be required to lift the broken bones off the skull and relieve pressure.
 In addition to surgery to remove broken bone fragments, additional surgeries may be necessary to reduce intracranial pressure or to implant synthetic skull pieces to protect the brain from further injury.
 Post-operative rehabilitation may be necessary to regain neurological function and cognitive thinking skills.